slatron/zoey-checklists/README.md

 # zoey-checklists

-Made to keep track of my child's schoolwork during stay-at-home schooling
+This is a small vue/firebase application.
+I made it during the 2020 lockdown to keep track of my child's schoolwork and chores.

 ### Prerequisites